36 pages 1 hour read

 (Paragraph 1)

 The story’s opening lines set the tone and showcase Poe’s style.
-The work is written in the second person, and the entire story is told as a confession, presumably to someone in the police force.
+The work is written in the first person, and the entire story is told as a confession, presumably to someone in the police force.
 However, the fact that the narrator’s interlocutor remains anonymous allows the reader to step into their shoes, creating a sense of directness and immediacy.

 Quotation Mark Icon